 On average, most successful students will likely spend roughly 8-10 hours each week completing assigned readings and other exercises, on par with what the university estimates for a typical 3-credit course.
 Your workload may be a bit more or less depending on your prior experience with computing and the Web, and with meteorology in particular.

-You also need to have an active Penn State Access Account user ID and password (used to access the on-line course resources).
+You need to have an active Penn State Access Account user ID and password (used to access the online course lessons and other materials).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the World Campus.

 - Lab Exercises ...
 40%